Libby Schaaf: ICE alert

 Schaaf alerted city residents to imminent Immigration and Customs Enforcement (ICE) raids in February 2018, receiving criticism from some federal authorities.
 She responded, "I was sharing information in a way that was legal and was not obstructing justice, and it was an opportunity to ensure that people were aware of their rights."
 ICE’s acting director Thomas Homan stated that ICE failed to arrest around 800 people because of the alert.

 Guaranteed income for minority residents

 In March 2021, Schaaf announced that 600 selected non-white, low-income families of Oakland would receive $500 per month "guaranteed income" for 18 months.
 According to the project's website, the income is funded by private philanthropic donations.

 Allegations of campaign finance violations

 After she left office, Schaaf was accused of a pattern of campaign finance violations following an investigation by the Oakland Public Ethics Commission.
 Schaaf and the Commission agreed to a settlement in October 2024.

-Campaign for state treasurer
+Post-mayoral career

 On January 11, 2024, Schaaf announced a run for California state treasurer in the 2026 election.
 She suspended her campaign in August 2025 and endorsed Eleni Kounalakis.

+In April 2026, the Bay Area Council announced Schaaf would join the regional business association as its next president and CEO effective in May 2026.